IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-ivi-service.md

 or `<ServiceInterface>.createApiOrNull(...)`.
 The former requires a service to be registered and running, and the latter is an optional connection.

-To use the service API, create an instance with `createApi` in the viewmodel of the account login page of the account frontend.
+To use the service API, create an instance with `createApi` in the view-model of the account login page of the account frontend.

 **src/main/kotlin/com/tomtom/ivi/example/frontend/account/login/AccountLoginViewModel.kt**